 What would be the most and least frequent data logging for conventional meteorological parameters for soil plant atmosphere interaction?

-This is a complex question because most of the power expense for weather stations is in broadcasting the data back to the cloud.
+This is a complex question because most of the power expense for weather monitoring systems is in broadcasting the data back to the cloud.
 If you need near-real-time observation, most weather stations can record every 5 to 15 minutes.
 But most people doing a field study in the soil-plant-atmosphere continuum collect data every 30-60 minutes.
 You can program your logger and some weather stations are pre programmed to give you maximum and minimum gust wind speeds so you don’t have to over sample.This will prevent you from having to do the post processing for terabytes of data.

 The all-in-one stations are tailor made for this application.
 You can find all-in-one stations in the $2,000 dollar range that will make accurate measurements.
 You can put several of those in the vineyard depending on topography to understand the spatial differences that are going to drive your irrigation decisions in that vineyard.

 How do you test weather station sensor performance and the need for sensor recalibration?